IMG_2059.jpg

 fanaticism2.png

-My current book project examines how nineteenth-century ministers, scholars, and government agents developed the concept of fanaticism in an era of religious and political radicalism.
-Examining institutional efforts to police diverse communities such as women abolitionists, Filipino insurgents, Black prophets, and Mormon settlers, this book invites readers to reconsider how we categorize dissent.
+My current book project examines how nineteenth-century ministers, scholars, and government agents developed the concept of fanaticism in an era of religious and political freedom—and radicalism.
+Examining institutional efforts to police diverse communities such as women abolitionists, Filipino insurgents, and black prophets, this book invites readers to reconsider how we categorize dissent.
 In addition to this discursive analysis, American Fanatics draws on the academic study of religion to offer insights into how powerful institutions and rebellious communities alike have sparred over divine authenticity, spirited feelings, and sacred violence.
 This history shows how fanaticism, far from being an aberration, has been a common, though contested, feature of US culture and politics.

 Teaching & Research Areas